Usageο

 |

-This removes any cluster that only has a certain label in the sample name.
+This retains only clusters that have a certain label in the sample name.
 For example, if you have sample labels with βS1_metaspadesβ and βS1_megahitβ, you can retain clusters that have samples with suffix β_megahitβ by running |

 ββ |